 - Butt-Monkey: He always loses his jobs, either from getting fired due to his failures or quitting because of some horrific accident.

-- Cosmic Plaything: His only reason to exist is to fail at everything he does.
+- Cosmic Plaything: O' Gil's only reason to exist is to fail at everything he does.

 - Expy: In his original appearances, he was a parody of Shelly "The Machine" Levene from Glengarry Glen Ross.

-- They Killed Kenny Again: He's been eaten alive by Homer's clones, crushed by a wall, shot to death during a bank robbery, had his eyes popped out of his sockets for cash, and still comes back for more misery.
+- They Killed Kenny Again: He's been eaten alive by Homer's clones, shot to death during a bank robbery, had his eyes popped out of his sockets for cash, was presumably burnt to a crisp after his car exploded, and still comes back for more misery.

 - Thinking Out Loud: Pretty often he admonishes himself for doing something he thinks was dumb right in front of people that really shouldn't be hearing that (such as mentioning the Coleco computers rust easy in "Lisa Gets an 'A'" and going "why did you say that!?!
 Close the deal!".
 Principal Skinner and Lisa both look at him like he'd gone nuts).
 Other times he provides Too Much Information about how crappy his situation is by this method ("I'll be eating food tonight!" is not what one would expect to hear from someone who crashed his car and is on fire).